 How long does sperm live?

 Most sperm die within minutes after ejaculation inside the vagina or outside the woman's genital tract.
 However, once sperm enters the woman's genital tract, the cervix and uterus, some can survive up to 5 days, though most will not survive longer than 1-2 days.
-Thus the longest that sperm can survive in fertile cervical fluid or the uterus is five days.
 Studies have shown that most pregnancies are a result of intercourse that takes place within the 1-2 days before ovulation and the day of ovulation.
 Surprisingly, some pregnancies can occur after intercourse that took place up to 5 days before ovulation.